 White beans cooked in extra virgin olive oil, garlic, cherry tomatoes, and a duo of Italian cheese, now this is the BEST (even sexiest) white beans recipe you'll try!
 And it's ready in just 15 minutes.

-Using canned cannellini beans, which are tender and slightly nutty tasting, is a major shortcut that is worth taking (no overnight soaking or boiling required)!
+Using canned cannellini beans, which are tender and slightly nutty tasting, is a major shortcut that is worth taking (just like with butter beans, there's no overnight soaking or boiling required)!
 Garlic is essential here, but I also add warm Mediterranean spices including cumin and Aleppo pepper to flavor the beans.
 And a little grated parmesan and nutty Pecorino Romano add heft and creaminess, while a squeeze of fresh lemon balances the dish with just enough acidity.

 This one-pan creamy white beans recipe is a true warm-your-belly meatless dinner that requires nothing more than your favorite crusty bread to serve.
 I can't wait for you to try it!